-3. Firefighting: Analyzing bottlenecks at production is a nasty task.
+3. Firefighting: Analyzing bottlenecks in production is a nasty task.
 The pressure from business and management is high.
 Teams start protecting their domain.
 At the end of the day, you can’t identify the cause and start adding more hardware to fix the issues.

-4. Loss of revenue and reputation: According to recent research our response time expectations continues to decrease.
+4. Loss of revenue and reputation: According to recent research, our response time expectations continues to decrease.
 The majority of our customer expect load times of below two seconds, and if services can’t fulfill their speed requirements, they spend their money on more reliable websites.
-It’s also true that speed has an impact on companies reputation.
+It’s also true that speed has an impact on company's reputation.
 No matter how fancy an application might be.
 If it can’t deliver their functionality at high speed, it will shine a bad light on your firm.

-A state of the art performance engineering approach
+A state-of-the-art performance engineering approach

 Don’t wait for the next performance bottleneck.
 Start your engines and replace the reactive behavior with early error detection.
 This practice will prevent you from massive failure correction exercises.
 Review your current development processes and calculate your performance engineering maturity level.
 Those areas with a maturity level less than 1.5 require urgent attention.

 Performance is no one-off exercise.
-You can design a highly scalable and responsive application and demonstrate in your testing stages that the new system can easily handle current and future load patterns but if you don’t continue with periodic performance reviews post production your former fast services can sharply slow down.
+You can design a highly scalable and responsive application and demonstrate in your testing stages that the new system can easily handle current and future load patterns, but if you don’t continue with periodic performance reviews post-production your former fast services can sharply slow down.

 Even more important is that your teams share performance metrics across the whole organization.
 Let developer dive into response time, throughput and error figures collected at production.
 This practice motivates your teams and enables continuous improvements.